sayakbiswas/BranchToolVR/README.md

 - [ ] Convert the bezier curves in blender python to thick curves
 - [ ] Auto detect sensible windowing values
 - [ ] Data set testing
+	- [x] Same data set works in different memory locations
+	- [?]
+Determine what additional DICOM data exists in our set
 - [ ] Slider for adjusting isovalue tolerance
 - [ ] Zooming/Scaling the voxels
 - [x] Generate isosurface of tumor from the point cloud and export - Surface generated using blender python script